 Common to many eurogames, players will find it impossible to do everything they want to do in a single play of the game, and you’ll need to focus on one or a couple of strategic paths.
 Do you try and maximize your Good production to unlock Perennials and bonus actions?
 Or perhaps you should maximize efforts to earn additional opportunities to plant and water in the Garden?
 Should you completely ignore the Apiary?
 Whichever way you decide to go, you’ll find the journey rich and rewarding.
 And although it behooves you to focus, the gameplay does allow you to mix things up, pick and choose from a myriad of point-earning actions each turn.
 In this sense, it is indeed a point salad eurogame embodying a roll and write—and indeed, the absolute perfect blend of the two.

 I’ve played Three Sisters at all player counts, each many times, including a significant amount of solo gameplay.
 I can unequivocally say that among the dozen or so different roll and write board games I’ve played, that is by and far my favorite.
 It isn’t overly simple, nor is it too complicated.
 There’s a lot of depth to explore within the game, and I’ve had fun each and every play.
-If you are a fan of eurogames and enjoy the roll and write genre, I strongly encourage you to back Three Sisters on Kickstarter.
+If you are a fan of eurogames and enjoy the roll and write genre, I strongly encourage you to check out Three Sisters.

 Paul Shapiro is Founder and Editor of Board Game Squad.
 He enjoys all types of games and experiences, but has a particular penchant for medium to heavy eurogames.